ela-compil/BACnet/CodeExamples/Readme.txt

 	Contains all the classes for a new development in the compiled file : LibBacnet.Dll could be useful for instance for Visual Basic programmers (or others) Ready for both client and server applications
-	If using BacnetEthernet, copy also PacketDotNet.dll & SharpPcap.dll side LibBacnet.dll
+	If using BacnetEthernet, copy also PacketDotNet.dll & SharpPcap.dll with LibBacnet.dll

 BasicReadWrite
 	Send a Whois to all devices on the net